 What's for Dessert?

-Try pairing Smoky Chipotle Sloppy Joes with these tasty treats!
+Try pairing Smoky Chipotle Sloppy Joes (No Ketchup) with these tasty treats!

 - Add the ground meat to a pan over medium-high heat and cook for 6-7 minutes, stirring frequently, until completely cooked.
 Season with a few dashes of salt and pepper as the meat cooks.